AT-WILL EMPLOYMENT INFORMATION SITE

 Wrong, at least under current case law.

-Barbee v.
+For example, in the case of Barbee v.
 Household Automotive Finance Corp., Barbee was dating a subordinate at work, which violated company policy.
 The company told Barbee that he had to stop dating the other employee.
 He refused and was fired.
 He sued for wrongful termination, claiming that he could not be sued for what he does on his own time (here, dating someone), and that his termination was therefore a violation of public policy as defined by Labor Code section 96.
 Here is how the Court of Appeal ruled:

 independent public policy that provides employees with any substantive rights,